Manojkumar0715/HR_Analytics_Absenteeism_on_SQL_using_Wireframe/README.md

 ## Overview

-HR Team request to Data Analysis Team to provide a list of Healthy Individuals and Low Abesenteeism for healthy bonus program and from the comprising datasets with employee records, compensation, and their tracked absences.
+HR Team request Data Analysis Team to provide a list of Healthy Individuals and Low Abesenteeism for healthy bonus program and from the comprising datasets with employee records, compensation, and their tracked absences.

 Total Budget $1000USD.